HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Digital Signal Processing/DigitalSignalProcessing.md

 ### **<br/>Define signal**

-A signal is defined as any physical quantity that varies with time, space, or any other independent variable or variables.
+A signal is defined as any physical quantity that varies with time, space, or any other independent variable.
 Example:
 1. Audio signal
 2. Communication signal